Grangeston Halt railway station: History

 "At the onset of the Second World War (1939-1945), the British Government decided to massively expand its capability to produce explosives for filling shells and as propellant for gun and rifle cartridges.
-Instead of creating another giant factory like the First World War (1914-1918) munitions works at Gretna and Eastriggs, production was spread around a large number of government-run sites like ROF Bishopton near Glasgow and agency industrial works like the ICI explosive works at Ardeer in Ayrshire.
+Instead of creating another giant factory like the First World War (1914-1918) munitions works at Gretna and Eastriggs, production was spread around numerous government-run sites like ROF Bishopton near Glasgow and agency industrial works like the ICI explosive works at Ardeer in Ayrshire.
 ICI saw a need to increase production by establishing six new factories in South West Scotland.
 These were Ministry of Supply factories run and staffed by ICI as 'Agency Factories'."

 Station infrastructure

-The station was located on a double track section of the line and had a brick built platform with concrete edging.
+The station was located on a double-track section of the line and had a brick built platform with concrete edging.
 One overgrown platform still exists and the line has been singled.

 Workings

 A Southern Railway 0-4-2T locomotive, Stroudley class D1 no. 2284 was allocated to Girvan railway station and Smith records that "It proved useful ... as a substitute for the diesel shunter at Grangeston munitions factory, which shunter that had a habit of breaking down.
 A two-platform halt was erected at Grangeston and two workers' trains ran to it from Ayr each morning.
 These trains went on to Girvan station, reversing there and going to Turnberry ...
 Two similar trains worked back in the evening."